exercism/problem-specifications/exercises/reverse-string/description.md

 - Write a function that reverses the input string.
 - Run the test suite and make sure that it succeeds.
 - Submit your solution and check it at the website.

-If everything goes well, you will be ready to fetch your first real exercise.

 ## Tutorial